 I know this pie is a lot bigger than the desserts I normally share, but it’s so so meant for summer holidays!
 Slab pies are great for large gatherings with lots of hungry pie-loving bellies.
 Berry pies have a spot in my heart reserved, and this one is perfectly patriotic for summer holidays!

 To be honest, I’ve also found that this pie is equally delicious a week later from the fridge, eaten like a slice of pizza.
-I sent most of it with Abe to work after shooting it, but I kept a few pieces for us.

 I always like to have something sweet in the house for when those midnight (or midday?) cravings hit.
 This berry pie hit the spot!
 The first night, we ate some a la mode with a peanut butter pie ice cream.